FOUNDATION WALLS

 As mentioned in the CSA A 179 Standard, when building a new masonry foundation wall, it is necessary to use a mortar with higher compressive strengths since this type of wall is typically load-bearing and is exposed to a high level of saturation.
 A mortar with higher compressive strengths is also recommended for restoring foundation walls.

 In addition, since foundation walls are typically below grade, there could be a lack of CO2 which is necessary for the development of the properties in mortar containing air lime.
-For this reason, we prefer mortars which contain a hydraulic binder, such as hydraulic lime (natural or not) as well as natural cement.
+For this reason, we prefer mortars which contain a hydraulic binder, such as hydraulic lime.

 TIP